marco12893/akuntansi/projectx/README.md

-#App.py
+# App.py
+Declares an accounting database to be used
 ```
 db = SQL("sqlite:///accounting.db")
 ```

-Declares an accounting database to be used
+Lists all of the things that will be used in the accounting database
 ```
 ACCOUNTS = [
     "Cash",